laxman-rathod/Queue-data-structure-Java/README.md

 2. **Limited Functionality**: Queues have limited functionality compared to more complex data structures like lists or sets.
 They are primarily designed for sequential processing and not for searching or arbitrary manipulations.

 3. **Performance Variability**: The performance of a queue can vary depending on the specific implementation used.
 For example, a priority queue can have different performance characteristics compared to a simple linked list-based queue.

+# Operations on the queue data structure:

+Enqueue (Push): This operation is used to add an element to the back of the queue.
+It's also called "push" in some contexts.

+Dequeue (Pop): This operation removes and returns the element at the front of the queue.
+It's also called "pop" in some contexts.

+Front (Peek): This operation retrieves the element at the front of the queue without removing it.
+It allows you to look at the next element that will be dequeued.

+IsEmpty: This operation checks if the queue is empty.
+It returns a boolean value (true if the queue is empty, false if it contains elements).

+Size (Count): This operation returns the number of elements currently in the queue.